maczokni/changing_demand_cov19/README.md

 - Time series forecasting to estimate counterfactual demand
 - Gini coefficient and Location Quotient for spatial concentration
 - Linkage with Index of Multiple Deprivation for socio-demographic context
-- Thematic coding of semi-structured interviews with call handlers

 ## Requirements